 The Authority has several discretely presented component units as a result of tax credit financing activities.
 Two multifamily projects funded under the HUD Section 8 Project-Based Rental Assistance Program include the rental of 328 units at Wilbeth-Arlington Homes and 100 units at Eastland Woods.
-In addition, a mixed finance multi-phase project at Edgewood Village will result in 128 public housing units and 98 tax credit units upon its completion in 2012.
+In addition, a mixed finance project at Edgewood Village composed of four phases contains 128 public housing units and 98 tax credit units.